 From One Therapist to Another: 10 Most Common Therapist Mistakes

 I've written a series of blogs about what I think are the 10 most common mistakes that we therapists make.
 Notice that I call them common meaning that we all make them and they are typically not very harmful in and of themselves.
-But I point them out because there are much more powerful ways to help our clients achieve what they are hoping for by seeing us.
-In noticing our mistakes, we are acknowledging that we are human and are still in process just like our clients.
+I am very familiar with them because I have made them myself, many times.
+I point them out because I believe that in noticing our mistakes, we are acknowledging that we are human and are still in process just like our clients.
 I like to poke a little fun at us, which is why I try to use humorous cartoons as well as to acknowledge that I am speaking to myself as much as anyone else.
 So I am listing the 10 together in one blog with links if you'd like to read the expanded version of each message including case examples.

 We therapists want to believe what our client's tell us, however it usually isn't up to us to judge the truth of what we hear and is often not even in our clients' best interest.
 It is better if therapists try to avoid taking sides and beware of unknowingly validating patients’ distortions or projections because such actions can leave patients stuck in personal narratives or beliefs that may be ruining their lives.
 Suffice it to say that if our patients’ perspectives were always accurate, they probably wouldn’t need to be in therapy.
 Valuable therapy time is wasted when we follow a patient down a well-worn path of blaming others rather than empowering the patient to shift his thinking or perspective to be more effective.
 I often tell my patients that if they want to blame others, they have every right to do so, but I want something even better for them, and that is that they focus on themselves and what they need rather than give that power to anyone else.